T

 landmark

-See the iconic Liberty Bell, a symbol of American independence and freedom.
-Learn about its history and significance through exhibits.
+See the iconic Liberty Bell, a symbol of American independence.
+Learn about its history and significance through exhibits in the center.
+Admission is free.

 City Tavern